akshita20/git-demo/README.md

 # git-demo

+#Master copy
-#editigs the readme using UI
+#editing the readme using UI